Tools You'll Need

 Cut the cauliflower stems into thin slices and wash them thoroughly.

 Take some water in a pan, add 1/2 teaspoon of salt, and bring it to a boil.
-Add the chopped cauliflower stems and lightly blanch them.
+Add the chopped cauliflower stems and lightly them.
 Cover with a lid and cook for a few minutes until slightly tender.

 Cut brinjal, potatoes, flat beans, and green beans into desired shapes.